Phonicavi/leetcode-algorithm/README.md

-# leetcode-algorithm
+# time-machine.review
-Phonicavi's solutions for leetcode-algorithm with C++
+Phonicavi's time-machine.review with C++

-This repository is used for my Leetcode-algorithm solutions
+This repository is used for my data.structure-algorithm review
-	-origin codes
+	- origin codes
-	-explanations for algorithm
+	- explanations for algorithm
-	-solution-expansion
+	- solution-expansion

+---

+> 15 days
+> git
+> vim & sublime
+> jisuanke
+> sjtu